exercism/v3/languages/elixir/exercises/concept/booleans/.docs/instructions.md

 ### 4. Define if pac-man wins

-Define the `Rules.win?/1` function that takes three parameters (_if pac-man ate all of the dots_, _if pac-man has a power pellet active_, and _if pac-man is touching a ghost_) and returns a boolean value if pac-man wins.
+Define the `Rules.win?/3` function that takes three parameters (_if pac-man has eaten all of the dots_, _if pac-man has a power pellet active_, and _if pac-man is touching a ghost_) and returns a boolean value if pac-man wins.
 The function should return true if pac-man has eaten all of the dots and has not lost based on the parameters defined in part 3.

 ```elixir
 Rules.win?(false, true, false)